gruepr/gruepr/README.md

                - [optional] "yes" or "no", to indicate whether the student comes from an underrepresented minority group
-               ~ [0 to 9 values] text responses to "attribute" questions, each in own field; first numeric digit found in the text is used by the program ~ [0 to 7 values] semicolon-separated list of times each day that the student is unavailable to work ~ [optional] section
+               ~ [0 to 9 values] text responses to "attribute" questions, each in own field; first numeric digit found in the text is the value used by the program ~ [0 to 7 values] semicolon-separated list of times each day that the student is unavailable to work ~ [optional] section
                ~ [optional] any additional notes for student (all remaining columns will get swallowed into this